Click on the images help you identify a honey locust.

 Range

-Occurs in scattered stands or as individual trees, especially in southern Minnesota in counties along the Root River Valley and Mississippi bottomlands; found in forested areas, but is more common in disturbed and barren areas beside roads and fields; shade intolerant, fast growing.
+Occurs in scattered stands or as individual trees, especially in southern Minnesota along the Root River Valley and Mississippi bottomlands.
+Found in forested areas but more common in disturbed or barren sites beside roads and fields.
+Shade-intolerant and fast-growing.

 Wood uses

-Reddish-brown, coarse-grained, hard, strong, not durable in contact with ground; however, it is used for fence posts, cross ties, and fuel; has been planted to some extent for windbreaks and hedges in southern Minnesota; not a hardy tree; sprouts readily from the root.
+Wood is reddish-brown, coarse-grained, hard, strong, and not durable in contact with the ground.
+Used for fence posts, cross ties, and fuel.
+Also planted for windbreaks and hedges in southern Minnesota.
+Not hardy but sprouts readily from the root.